Inceptix/Cassava-leaf-disease-classification/Docs/Model/Baseline/Baseline Models.md

 ## Conclusion and Discussions for Next Steps

 * Conclusion on Feasibility Assessment of the Machine Learning Task
 	* Our problem seems to have been attacked with relative ease by others in the field, but our model stills needs a lot fo work.
 As it stands right now, the next steps will prove to answer the feasibilty of this problem.
-Right now, without some form of attention mechanism, or anotehr form of data augmentation, I do not see the model performing much better.
+Right now, without some form of attention mechanism, or another form of data augmentation, I do not see the model performing much better.

 * What other Relevant Data Sources Are Available to Help the Modeling
-	* Sources we are using include a lot of otehr Kaggle posts, as many users have successful models using techniques we have yet to implement.
+	* Sources we are using include a lot of other Kaggle posts, as many users have successful models using techniques we have yet to implement.